- Privacy Act 1988 (Cth)

 Your right to access your personal information is not absolute.
 In certain circumstances, the law permits us to refuse your request to provide you with access to your personal information, such as circumstances where:

-Access would have an unreasonable impact on the privacy or others;
+- Access would have an unreasonable impact on the privacy of others;

 FREEDOM OF INFORMATION LAWS